loopingz/webda.io/packages/webda/README.md

 	// Do something
 });

-// Emit a event
+// Emit a event ( add the context if possible ) this.emit('Action.Done', {object: this.target, ctx: ctx})
-this.emit('Action.Done', {object: this.target})
 ```

 ## Executors

-The **executors** are services that handle some routes directly, they have **access to the request body, the session, and can write out content to the client**.
+The **executors** are services that handle some routes directly, they have **access to the request body, the session, and can write out content to the client through the context object**.
 Executors derive from services, that's why the framework only see the element Service.

 Executors is a service family that handle the request.